HawkstoNGriM/NeonEx/README.md

-# NeonEx
+# NeonEx - WORK IN PROGRESS
 A platform for CMS version detection, exploit suggestion and CVE display based on vulnerability.

-# DO NOT CLONE, This is still a work in progress !!
-> Missing dependencies rn, dont clone.
-> (missing Resources folder, 300mb)
+# Installation
+> You NEED to have your CSV datasets
+> For this you can use Updater.sh

 # Dependencies
--Resources folder - includes:
->exploits and cves CSV files
--a bunch of my scripts
+- If you got both the .csv files using the updater or similar commands you are set to go!

 # Aggressiveness
 This scanner DOES NOT scan for ports, it DOES NOT dirbust/dirb/ , it DOES NOT attempt injections - it is a passive scanner (it only sends few requests to your website, so far max i've seen is 10, usually its around 5-6) and therefore it is safer and easier on the website load.